cunhapaulo/marpstyle/examples/example-weber.md

 ---

-# Opnening Description of a Chapter
+# Opening Description of a Chapter

 Some text about what´s ahead...